learn-academy-2020-alpha/week-5-assessment-julialilianana/interview-questions.md

 Research and define the following terms to the best of your ability.
 - RESTful routes: naming convention that provides mapping between HTTP verbs (get, post, put, delete, patch) to controller CRUD actions (create, read, update, delete).
 - json: is a lightweight format for storing and transporting data.
 JSON is often used when data is sent from a server to a web page.
-- API:
+- API: Application Program Interface. helps us build software applications
-- Endpoints:
+- Endpoints: Are where an API accesses the resources from a request to put together a response.
-- Strong params:
+- Strong params: is a DSL that restricts assigning request parameters to objects to only those permitted.